leonbaiyu/lanyon/_posts/2023-03-15-2D-Gas-Results.md

 A 2D Kinetic Theory of Gases Model was developed in Python, in particular, using the Mesa agent-based modelling package.
 Some results of this model were visualised and can be seen below:

-### Animation of 2D Gas model alongside evolving energy distribution
+### 2D Gas model animation with energy distribution

 The below animation was created using matplotlib.